French-designed arms found in Sudan amid ongoing civil war News

 Henry Wilkins/VOA, Public domain, via Wikimedia Commons

-Amnesty International revealed on Thursday that the Sudanese Rapid Support Forces (RSF) are using United Arab Emirates’ (UAE) armoured carriers, incorporated with French military technology on the battlefield.
-The group highlighted the potential breach of the UN arms embargo on Darfur and calls on all countries to cease supplying weapons to the conflicting parties in Sudan.
+Amnesty International revealed on Thursday that the Sudanese Rapid Support Forces (RSF) are using armored carriers from the United Arab Emirates’ (UAE) which incorporate French military technology.
+The group highlighted the potential breach of the UN arms embargo on Darfur and called on all countries to cease supplying weapons to the conflicting parties in Sudan.

-The rights group, in a report published on November 14, 2024, uncovered that the UAE’s Edge Group manufactured the armoured vehicles and equipped them with the French-made Galix reactive defence system.
+The rights group, in a report published on November 14, uncovered that the UAE’s Edge Group manufactured the armored vehicles and equipped them with the French-made Galix reactive defence system.
 The system is designed to protect against approaching threats.
-The report verified the Sudanese army capturing and destroying these vehicles, identified as Nimr Ajban armoured personnel carriers (APCs), which the Rapid Support Forces (RSF) reportedly used in their battle with the Sudanese Armed Forces (SAF).
+The report verified the Sudanese army capturing and destroying these vehicles, identified as Nimr Ajban armored personnel carriers (APCs), which the Rapid Support Forces (RSF) reportedly used in their battle with the Sudanese Armed Forces (SAF).

 The group noted that the presence of these military vehicles, notably in the Darfur region, constitutes a likely violation of the United Nations (UN) arms embargo on Sudan.
 The embargo prohibits the transfer of weapons to the country, especially given its tumultuous history with armed militias, including the RSF.